Lombiq/Hastlayer-SDK/Hast.Abstractions/Hast.Vitis.Abstractions/Docs/Zynq-PetaLinux.md

 ![FPGA configuration done](Images/TE0715-04-30-LED.jpg)

-To test the SD card image put the card into the Micro SD card slot on the carrier board.
-After switching on the power, the D2 LED becomes green, and if the FPGA is successfully programed from SD card it will goes off.
+To test the image put the card into the microSD slot on the carrier board.
+After switching on the power, the D2 LED becomes green, and if the FPGA is successfully programed from SD card it will go off.